phud-eppu/scene-based-to-objects-based-conversion/README.md

-# scene-based-to-objects-based-conversion
-Useful tools for conversion between ambisonics and object-based systems, such as Dolby Atmos

-This is REAPER JSFX Effect
+This is REAPER JSFX Effect.
+Install it in your REAPER Effects folder.